Eusebio Lillo

-Eusebio Lillo Robles (born Santiago, Chile August 14, 1826; died July 8, 1910) was a poet, journalist and politician.
-He is the author of the lyrics of the Chilean National Anthem.
+Eusebio Lillo Robles (born Santiago, Chile August 14, 1826; died July 8, 1910) was a Chilean poet, journalist and politician.
+He is the writer of the lyrics of the Chilean National Anthem.

 Biography

-The son of Agustín Lillo and Dolores Robles, Eusebio lost his father at an early age.
-He studied in the General José Miguel Carrera National Institute and was one of the many pupils of Andres Bello.
+The son of Agustín Lillo and Dolores Robles, Agustín died when Lillo was young.
+Lillo studied in the General José Miguel Carrera National Institute and was one of the many pupils of Andrés Bello.
 He was a great reader from a very young age, and it is known that he organized raffles with his old books to fund his studies.